hbrobotics/hbrc_ros_robot_platform/electrical/master_board/README.md

   This will chew up a total of 4 timer outputs for both motors.
 * 4 Servos:
   There a 3 servos for the arm and 1 extra servo.
-  Accurate pulse widths between 1ms and 2s are very desirble to prevent servo chatter.
+  Accurate pulse widths between 1ms and 2s are very desirable to prevent servo chatter.
   Servos only need to be updated approximately every 20ms with a pulse that is between 1ms and 2ms.
   Making the pulse width very accurate is a requirement, but the inter pulse time is not that critical.